netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    as the top-level node, but are not precluded from returning the annotation on every single element.

-   For example, the following XML snippets shows applications configuration a server might return:
+   For example, the following XML snippets shows application configuration a server might return:

 ~~~~